gerkovink/evaluation/README.md

 # Towards a standardized evaluation of imputation routines

-This repository serves as a data and publication archive for the manuscript 'Towards a standardized evaluation of imputation routines', written by Hanne Oberman and Gerko Vink.
+This repository serves as a data and publication archive for the manuscript 'Towards a standardized evaluation of imputation methodology', written by Hanne Oberman and Gerko Vink.
+To cite the paper, please use:

+> Oberman, H. I., & Vink, G. (2023).
+Toward a standardized evaluation of imputation methodology.
+Biometrical Journal, e2200107. https://doi.org/10.1002/bimj.202200107

 ## Contents